AS 91432 annotated exemplars

 This involves:

-• explaining, in detail, the factors and/or processes that contribute to the pattern
+• explaining, in detail, the factors and/or processes that contribute to the global pattern

-• explaining, in detail, the social and economic significance of the topic for people.
+• explaining, in detail, the significance of the topic for

-This student, in their planning diagram (A), has demonstrated understanding of the patterns and contributing factors of tourism.
-Their analysis was supported with a series of resource maps, annotated to show the patterns evolving from a concentration in Europe to a more dispersed global pattern.
+The planning diagram (A) demonstrates understanding of the evolving global spatial pattern of tourism and its contributing factors.
+The analysis is supported with a series of annotated maps illustrating the global spatial pattern, acknowledging how it has evolved from a concentration in Europe to a more dispersed global pattern.

 The description of the pattern continues to be developed through careful integration into the detailed explanation of the contributing factors/processes (1).
 This approach has ensured that the focus remains on the pattern.

-Transport (2) is considered a key factor contributing to each pattern, and colonialism (B) is also explained as contributing to the more dispersed pattern.
+Transport (2) is considered a key factor contributing to the initial concentrated spatial pattern and the more recent global dispersed pattern.
+Colonialism (B) is also explained as a contributing process to the more dispersed global pattern.

-The economic significance of tourism is introduced through reference to foreign exchange earnings for the New Zealand and USA economies (4).
-The economic significance through employment is explained in detail (5).
+The significance of tourism for people is introduced through reference to foreign exchange earnings for the New Zealand and USA economies (4).
+The significance for people through employment is explained in detail (5).

-For a more secure Merit, the student could extend the evidence for the social significance of tourism development to provide detailed explanations.
+For a more secure Merit, the student could extend the evidence for the significance of tourism development for people, in order to provide detailed explanations.
 Links between the employment evidence (5) and related positive social impacts could be made, for example an explanation of social development through investment resulting from tourism related economic growth.

 High Achieved